papermill/documentation/README.md

 > Warning: This is a work in progress.
-If you stumple upon this, don't get lulled in by this text: It's basicly a TODO list in prose.
 If you're still interested, get in touch and I'll tell you about the state of the project.

 ---